RelateMN Team

 Minnetonka Office

 Robin provides office-based psychotherapy for children, adolescents, and adults.
 She also provides clinical supervision for staff therapists and practicum students.
-She identifies as white, straight, and female.
-Robin is relational by nature and uses her warmth and humor to create a safe space for clients to heal and grow.
-She utilizes a blend of therapeutic approaches to build on an individual’s own strengths and innate abilities.
-In her free time, Robin enjoys travel, camping, being outdoors, volunteering, and documenting her family’s adventures and every-day moments in photo books.
+Robin believes in the importance of building on an individual’s own strengths and innate abilities.
+She is relational by nature and uses her warmth and humor to create a safe space for her clients.
+Robin is passionate about helping others understand the impact that life experiences can have on the mind and body, and she utilizes a blend of therapeutic approaches to facilitate healing and growth.
+In her free time, Robin enjoys traveling, being outdoors, volunteering, and documenting her family’s adventures and everyday moments in photo books.

-Specialties: trauma, grief & loss, eating disorders, core issues in adoption, the Enneagram, Faith-based, Ages 6+ with a special fondness for working with older adults
+Specialties: trauma, grief & loss, spiritual abuse, eating disorders, the Enneagram, Faith-based, and ages 10+ with a special fondness for working with older adults.

 Certifications/Trainings: Accelerated Resolution Therapy (ART), Trauma-Focused Cognitive Behavior Therapy (TF-CBT), Dialectical Behavioral Therapy (DBT)